-Elijah's mission was to "turn the hearts of the fathers to the children, and the heart of the children to their fathers".
-But then Jesus said a most astonishing thing regarding those who would believe in Him - but I say to you that Elijah already came, and they did not recognise him...”
-Then the disciples understood that Jesus spoke to them about John the Baptist, who came in the spirit and power of Elijah.
+Elijah's mission was to, "turn the hearts of the fathers to the children, and the heart of the children to their fathers."
+But then Jesus said a most astonishing thing regarding those who would believe in Him, "but I say to you that Elijah already came, and they did not recognise him..."
+Jesus was speaking to them about John the Baptist, who came in the spirit and power of Elijah.

-However, the disciples were still confused, for they realised that Jesus had come before Elijah!
-He has been born 33 years earlier.
-Jesus began His ministry three years before this appearance of Elijah on the holy mountain.
+However, the disciples were still confused, for they realised that Jesus had come before the Old Testament Elijah appeared on the mountain!
+Jesus had been born 33 years earlier and had begun His ministry three years before this appearance of Elijah on the holy mountain.
 However, they soon understood that figuratively, Elijah came in the person and ministry of John the Baptist, but few recognised the significance of John's mission.

-Elijah came both figuratively and literally 2000 years ago, but he was not accepted by the majority in the person of John - whose ministry was cut short.
-Jesus knew that like John...
-He would be rejected and the kingdom, promised to Israel, would be put on hold, because the nation refused to recognise John as Elijah and Jesus as their Messiah-King.
+Elijah came both figuratively and literally 2000 years ago, but he was not accepted by the majority in the person of John, whose ministry was cut short.
+Jesus knew that like John, He too would be rejected and the kingdom, promised to Israel, would be put on hold, because the nation refused to recognise John as Elijah and Jesus as their Messiah-King.
 But for those who DID receive Him, Elijah had already come, both figuratively and literally!

-For those of us who believe on the Son of Man, Elijah has already come - both figuratively and literally.
+For those of us who believe on the Son of Man, Elijah has already come, both figuratively and literally.
 But for those who do not believe in Jesus, this prophecy of Malachi has yet to be fulfilled.
-It may be fulfilled figuratively; it may be fulfilled literally and it may be both figuratively and literally.
+It may be fulfilled figuratively, it may be fulfilled literally and it may be both figuratively and literally.
 Jesus told us that "Elijah is coming and will restore all things".
 He will come at a time when the love of many is cold.
-He will come in the end-times... when prophecy dictates that ungodly children will rebel against their fathers and estranged father will be cold towards their sons.
+He will come in the end-times, when prophecy dictates that ungodly children will rebel against their fathers and estranged fathers will be cold towards their sons.

-Like John the Baptist, Elijah will prepare the hearts of Jewish people to call on their Messiah - Jesus Christ the righteous, Who Himself will restore the kingdom of God that was lost in Eden to that old serpent, which is the devil - and Satan.
-Israel rejected Jesus and the kingdom was put on hold ... but Christ will restore the kingdom and reconcile man to God.
-However, figuratively, literally or both, Elijah will come, like a voice, crying in the wilderness during the Great Tribulation - repent of your sin and turn back to the true and living God - and choose life rather than death.
+Like John the Baptist, Elijah will prepare the hearts of Jewish people to call on their Messiah - Jesus Christ the righteous, Who Himself will restore the kingdom of God that was lost in Eden to that old serpent, which is the devil, Satan.
+Israel rejected Jesus and the kingdom was put on hold, but Christ will restore the kingdom and reconcile man to God.
+However, figuratively, literally or both, Elijah will come, like a voice, crying in the wilderness during the Great Tribulation, "Repent of your sin and turn back to the true and living God, and choose life rather than death."

 Heavenly Father, I stand in awe of Your amazing plan of redemption.
-Thank You that I am saved by grace through faith in Jesus, the Jewish Messiah, and like Moses, Elijah, Peter, James, and John... on the Mount of Transfiguration, I have been granted a peep into the coming kingdom of Christ.
-Thank You that You loved me so much that You sent Jesus, to be my Saviour and that through Him all the families of the earth are blessed.
-Thank You that in Christ I have already been granted a place in Your kingdom and I pray that the hearts of many of Your people will be turned back to faith in God and hope in Jesus, their Messiah-King - in Whose name I pray, AMEN.
+Thank You, that I am saved by grace through faith in Jesus, the Jewish Messiah.
+Thank You that like Moses, Elijah, Peter, James and John on the Mount of Transfiguration, I have been granted a peep into the coming kingdom of Christ.
+Thank You, that You loved me so much that You sent Jesus to be my Saviour, and that through Him all the families of the earth are blessed.
+Thank You, that in Christ, I have already been granted a place in Your kingdom, and I pray that the hearts of many of Your people will be turned back to faith in God and hope in Jesus, their Messiah-King, in Whose name I pray, AMEN.